MKT 214 Advertising and Promotion

 Course Description

-This course is an overview and application of advertising and promotion principles.
-It introduces the evolution of advertising and the concepts of planning, advertising, research, creativity, and psychological aspects of advertising and promotional activities.
+This course provides an overview of the principles of advertising and promotion, and their application.
+Topics include the evolution of advertising and the concepts of planning, advertising, research, creativity, and psychological aspects of advertising and promotional activities.

 Required Text(s)